iervolino/Agentforce-Optimizer/README.md

 # Agentforce Optimizer

 A Salesforce DX project designed to optimize and automate Agentforce configurations for improved virtual agent performance.
+This tool validates configurations against industry best practices and provides recommendations for optimal setup.

 ## Overview

 This project provides tools and automation capabilities to enhance the performance of virtual agents in the Salesforce ecosystem.
-It helps streamline the configuration process and optimize settings for better agent efficiency.
+It helps streamline the configuration process and optimize settings for better agent efficiency by:

+- Validating configurations against established best practices
+- Identifying potential issues and optimization opportunities
+- Providing actionable recommendations for improvement
+- Automating common configuration tasks
+- Ensuring consistent setup across different environments

 ## Prerequisites